Beyond Membership: Limitations of Add/Remove Adjacency in Differential Privacy: Results

 \subsubsection{Using Input-Space Canaries}

 In this setting, the adversary is only permitted to insert a crafted input record into the training dataset.
-In \Cref{fig:auditing_natural_datasets_convex}, we observe that even though input-space canaries yield less tight audits when compared to crafted gradient canaries, the privacy leakage audited using the input-space canaries can exceed the guarantees of add/remove DP.
+In \Cref{fig:auditing_natural_datasets_convex}, we observe that although input-space canaries yield less tight audits when compared to crafted gradient canaries, the privacy leakage audited using the input-space canaries can exceed the guarantees of add/remove DP.
 We observe that the efficacy of audits with input-space canaries decreases for later training steps.
 This deterioration is much more significant at a low subsampling rate ($q$).
-Additionally, in \Cref{effect_of_hps}, we observe that audits using input-space canaries are sensitive to the choice of other training hyperparameters such as the number of training steps $T$, clipping bound $C$, and the learning rate $\eta$.
+Additionally, in \Cref{effect_of_hps}, we observe that audits using input-space canaries are sensitive to the choice of other training hyperparameters such as clipping bound $C$ (\Cref{fig:varying_C_with_no_subsample}), number of training steps $T$ (\Cref{fig:diff_Ts}), and learning rate $\eta$ (\Cref{fig:varying_lr_with_no_subsample}).